plausible/docs/docs/guided-tour.md

 Plausible Analytics is built with simplicity and speed in mind.
 There is no navigational menu.
 There are no additional sub-menus.
 There is no need to create custom reports.
 You get one simple and useful web analytics dashboard out of the box.

 Rather than tracking every metric imaginable, many of them that you will never find a use for, Plausible Analytics focuses on the essential website stats only.
-It is easy to use and understand with no training or prior experience.
+It's easy to use and understand with no training or prior experience.

 Here’s what you can discover on your Plausible dashboard.
 You can also explore our [live demo](https://plausible.io/plausible.io) where you can see the actual traffic of our website.